knock-savyarawat/knock-savyarawat/ReadMe.md

 8. User gets an email with confirmation
 9. Button is disabled until all the required fields are set.
 10. Checking for cancel button functionality for iframes.
+11. Run test on different browsers and parallel execution of scripts if applicable
-11. ** Verify Remaining navigation buttons - Self-GUided Tour, View Photos, Prices/Availability and functionalities **
+12. ** Verify Remaining navigation buttons - Self-GUided Tour, View Photos, Prices/Availability and functionalities **